eResources Help

 Go to your favorite browser and type in www.nytimes.com.
 You can also find it by going to the San Jose Public Library website.

-- Find "New York TImes Online" in the alphabetical list and click on the link.
+- Find “New York Times (In-Library Access)” in the alphabetical list and press on the link for New York Times (In-Library Access)

 * The text in the image reads: